weierophinney/grumpy-phpunit/creating-test-data.markdown

 # Creating Test Data
-If you are testing functionality that needs data to manipulate, you need to learn how to create realistic data for your tests.
+If you are testing functionality that needs data to manipulate, you need to learn how to create and provide realistic data for your tests.

-Note the key here is "realistic".
-Even the best tests are of no use to you if they constantly rely on data that might be wildly different from the data that your code is using in production.
+Note the key word here is "realistic".
+Even the best tests are of no use to you if they consume data that is wildly different from the data your code uses in production.

 ## Data Source Snapshots
 If you are using PHPUnit to do integration tests, or